YovkoBuchkov/YovkoBuchkov/README.md

 <!-- BLOG-POST-LIST:END -->

 ### 🏆 Achievements:
-- Successfully completed the Python Fundamentals course at SoftUni.
+- [in progress]Successfully completed the Python Fundamentals course at SoftUni.
-- Participated in the 100 Days of Code challenge and improved my coding skills.
+- [in progress] Participated in the 100 Days of Code challenge and improved my coding skills.
 - Contributed to several open-source projects.

 ### 🔗 Useful Links: